Dynamic toolset

 Section titled “HTTP deployments”gitlab-mcp-server --http \ --gitlab-url=https://gitlab.com \ --tool-surface=dynamicFor the smallest startup context, also use the minimal capability surface:

-Section titled “The model workflow”Dynamic mode works best when the assistant follows a simple rhythm: search, describe, execute.
+Section titled “The model workflow”Dynamic mode works best when the assistant follows a simple rhythm: find, execute.

 sequenceDiagram